 There are many things a hardcore CB radio user learns from this passion.
 One such thing is the slang- CB radio lingo.
 But the thing with 10-4 code is that it is very common nowadays.
 That’s why I get angry when someone misinterprets the 10 4 meaning.

 Come on, we have been using this code since long.
-In fact, the 10-4 code has become a part a parcel of our life that we use it in our normal communication too.
+In fact, the 10-4 code has become a part and parcel of our life that we use it in our normal communication too.

 So, tell me what does 10 4 mean in CB talk?